 Regarding individuals, PayPal charges a fee that changes according to the country, each time you send and receive money online.
 This fee is calculated on the amount sent using a debit or credit card, or PayPal credit.
 As to business accounts, merchants who use PayPal to sell online pay a fee of 2.9% on the amount they receive for sale, plus US$ 0.30 per transaction.
 However, bigger amounts have their fees reduced.

 When receiving payments from different countries, PayPal charges fees that include currency conversation costs besides the international payment fee-fees also vary according to the currency.

 The Payment Pro-business accounts have some special resources and services, at a cost of $30 per month.

-You can receive money through a custom link, but PayPal will charge you when you withdrawal the amount.
+You can receive money through a custom link, but PayPal will charge you when you withdraw the amount.
 In the USA, the fee is 2.9% of the total received, plus $0.30.
-Also, the company charges a fee for each time you withdrawal money with your debit card.
+Also, the company charges a fee for each time you withdraw money with your debit card.